 Projects requiring more elaborate equipment set-up can be conducted in a designated research area, where researchers prepare for data collection and an animal is brought from its enclosure into the room for the duration of the trial.
 Our Research Rooms are able to accommodate either diurnal or nocturnal animals.
 Any trials conducted outside of an animal’s regular enclosure must be conducted in the presence of a DLC staff member to ensure safety and well-being of the animal outside of its regular environment.
 If an animal is not motivated to participate in the trial or appears stressed, (s)he will be returned immediately to its home enclosure.

 Laboratory space, including access to fume hoods, microscopes, centrifuges, etc., is located in multiple buildings on site.
 This space can be used for data collection or analysis, equipment storage, or sample processing.
 The DLC is outfitted with wireless internet access in all main areas of the center.

-For a nominal fee, the DLC is able to provide limited housing to visiting researchers in an historic 100 year old cabin located on site.
+For a nominal fee, the DLC is able to provide limited housing to visiting researchers in an historic 100-year-old cabin located on site.
 The cabin has four bedrooms and a common kitchen, bathroom, and living areas.
 Heat, A/C, hot water, and laundry facilities are included, and the kitchen is stocked with pots, pans, plates, utensils, small appliances, etc. The DLC does not provide food or bed/bath linens.
 We unfortunately cannot allow children or pets to stay in the cabin.
-Please contact the Research Manager (Dr. Erin Ehmke, firstname.lastname@example.org) for cabin availability and to request a reservation.
+Please contact the Director of Research (Dr. Erin Ehmke, firstname.lastname@example.org) for cabin availability and to request a reservation.